Towards Compact Neural Networks via End-to-End Training: A Bayesian Tensor Approach with Automatic Rank Determination: Bayesian Low-Rank Tensorized Model

 \subsection{Tensor Factor Priors}

-Proper priors should be chosen for the tensor factors in order to automatically enforce low-rank compression in the training process.
-The low-rank tensor factors in $\boldsymbol \Phi$ and their influence on the forward model $\mat{h}$ depends on the tensor format we choose.
-Therefore, we will specify the joint prior $p(\boldsymbol\Phi,\boldsymbol\Lambda)$ for the four tensor formats described in Section~\ref{subsec:tensor}: CP, Tucker, TT and TTM.
+Proper priors should be chosen in order to automatically shrink tensor ranks in the training process.
+Here we will specify the joint prior $p(\boldsymbol\Phi,\boldsymbol\Lambda)$ for the four tensor formats described in Section~\ref{subsec:tensor}: CP, Tucker, TT and TTM.